Upgrading Self-Managed Commerce

 Review the Configuring Environment steps for your target version.
 In some cases, the required Java version, Maven version, database version, or IDE configuration may have changed.
 Ensure that your local environment is setup properly to allow you to build the source code and startup the services locally.

-Next, install the SMC Upgrader tool using the installation instructions.
+First, install the Self-Managed Commerce Upgrader tool using the installation instructions.

-Follow the setup instructions for the SMC Upgrader tool.
+Follow the instructions for connecting to code.elasticpath.com for use by the Self-Managed Commerce Upgrader tool.

 Create a branch for the upgrade by running the following (replace the version number with the version you are targeting):